dec1costello/Golf/TOUR_Championship_2011/README.md

     - [ ] Use [Evidently](https://www.youtube.com/watch?v=L4Pv6ExBQPM) and WHYLOGS / WHYLABS to detect drift on the final round
 - [ ] Golf Domain Questions
     - [ ] Approach shot always #2 on par 4s? what if someone drives the green?
     - [ ] Vice versa, If a golfer hits the green on a par 3, does that contribute to fairways hit %?
+    - [ ] Predicted SG with same data from that round? or against standard?
+- [ ] Random
+    - [ ] Weather Data
+    - [ ] Count flow type charts w/ Lies before adn After
+    - [ ] Map Data
+        - [ ] expected on course per hole
+        - [ ] acutall mappings with sg colored per hole
+        - [ ] map holes with convex hulls

 <p align="right">(<a href="#readme-top">back to top</a>)</p>